andrewpareles/void-editor/CONTRIBUTING.md

 ## Getting started

 Here's how you can start contributing to our extension.
-This will work most of the time, but if you want to make a change to the entire IDE beyond the extension please see VS Code's [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page, which goes over how to install dependencies and run the IDE.
+If you want to make a change to the entire IDE beyond the extension please see VS Code's [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page, which goes over how to install dependencies and run the IDE.
 This is easier than it looks and you can often skip right to the [build and run](https://github.com/microsoft/vscode/wiki/How-to-Contribute#build-and-run) section.

 1. Clone our repository from GitHub